Which Institutions Own Shares In Asana Inc. (ASAN)?

 The top institutional shareholder in the company is Generation Investment Management LLP with over 6.25 million shares valued at $184.74 million.
 The investor’s holdings represent 7.79% of the ASAN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Price (T.Rowe) Associates Inc with 4.55 million shares valued at $134.37 million to account for 5.66% of the shares outstanding.
 The other top investors are Champlain Investment Partners, LLC which holds 3.33 million shares representing 4.14% and valued at over $98.26 million, while Gilder, Gagnon, Howe & Co. holds 3.77% of the shares totaling 3.03 million with a market value of $89.42 million.

-Asana Inc. (NYSE: ASAN) is -3.28% lower on its value in year-to-date trading and has touched a low of $20.57 and a high of $43.72 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The ASAN stock was last observed hovering at around $27.28 in the last trading session, with the day’s gains setting it 1.3% off its average median price target of $40.00 for the next 12 months.
-It is also 36.49% off the consensus price target high of $45.00 offered by 12 analysts, but current levels are -5.85% lower than the price target low of $27.00 for the same period.
+Asana Inc. (NYSE: ASAN) is 8.73% higher on its value in year-to-date trading and has touched a low of $20.57 and a high of $43.72 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The ASAN stock was last observed hovering at around $30.81 in the last trading session, with the day’s gains setting it 1.32% off its average median price target of $40.00 for the next 12 months.
+It is also 28.6% off the consensus price target high of $45.00 offered by 11 analysts, but current levels are -19.0% lower than the price target low of $27.00 for the same period.

-The stock witnessed a -18.65% in the last 1 month and extending the period to 3 months gives it a -0.14%, and is 1.60% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.77% over the week and 7.68% over the month.
+The stock witnessed a 5.14% loss in the last 1 month and extending the period to 3 months gives it a 8.73%, and is 17.31% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.13% over the week and 7.16% over the month.

 Asana Inc. (ASAN) Analyst Forecasts